rust-lang/rust/library/stdarch/CONTRIBUTING.md

 This document is intended to be a guide for documenting the process of adding new vendor intrinsics to this crate.

+If you decide to implement a set of vendor intrinsics, please check the set of open issues to make sure somebody else isn't already working on them.
+If no such issue exists, then create a new issue and state the intrinsics you'd like to implement.

 At a high level, each vendor intrinsic should correspond to a single exported Rust function with an appropriate `target_feature` attribute.
 Here's an example for `_mm_adds_epi16`: